 The story of the settlement of the Jews in Canaan, of which today’s Israel was part, is one of the best known in the Old Testament.
 It represents the genesis of establishing a Jewish state tradition in this region.
 In fact, according to biblical tradition, it means the establishment of the tribes of the Chosen People in the Promised Land promised to them by God.

-Canaan is also called the Land of Abraham, Isaac, and Jacob today.
+Today, Canaan is called the Land of Abraham, Isaac, and Jacob.
 The occupation of Canaan by the Jews is thought to have taken place between 1250-1050 BC.
-At that time and earlier,, Canaan was indeed a promised land, not necessarily in the biblical sense.
+At that time and earlier, Canaan was a promised land, not necessarily in the biblical sense.
 It was a fertile area crisscrossed by significant waterways such as the Jordan.
 At the same time, it had an essential opening to the Mediterranean Sea, which was favorable for navigation, fishing, and trade.
 It was a prosperous territory, encompassing, among other things, the current territories of Lebanon, Syria, Israel, and Jordan.
 It was an area of city-states, many of them very prosperous, such as Jericho.
 At the same time, the Phoenician coastal cities were particularly wealthy settlements.

 In addition to theological considerations and Old Testament accounts, there have also been scientific studies on the settlement of the Jews in Canaan.
 Several scientific theories have emerged that contradict the biblical version of the conquest of this region.